 Read More: Best Schizophrenia Movies of All Time

 6. Triumph of the Will (1935)

-This film also known as Triumph des Willens is perhaps the greatest propaganda film made.
-The film is also Leni Riefenstahl’s best work.
-The cinematic techniques used in The Victory of Faith and this film is remarkably similar.
+This film, also known as Triumph des Willens, is perhaps the greatest propaganda film made.
+The movie is also Leni Riefenstahl’s best work.
+The cinematic techniques used in The Victory of Faith and this film are remarkably similar.
 Recording the 1934 Nazi Congress in Nuremberg, the film juxtaposes scenes of the military marches with speeches from high officials of the Nazi party.
 Leni makes use of various cinematic techniques like long focus lenses and aerial photography, techniques which would go on to become foundational for the making of documentaries and also played an important role in shaping cinematic shot techniques as a whole.
 Her revolutionary approach to music and cinematography is evident in this movie as Leni effortlessly portrays the Nazi propaganda of Germany emerging as a powerful nation under Hitler.